OpenDataManchester/OSTFD/docs/schema/loads.md

 # Loads

-All the complete packaging from different levels (primary, secondary, transit etc.), including multipacks, put together to send to the final destination.
-Each row corresponds a unique complete packaging (or multipack) item sent to a specific location during a specific time period.
+All the textile and fashion products, including multipacks, are combined together to send to the final destination.
+Each row corresponds to a unique textile and fashion products (or multipack) item sent to a specific location during a specific time period.

 Note that all core entities can be incorporated into loads.
-This is to faciliate the interface between one organisastion's product is another organisation's packaging item.

 ## Table
 |Column|<div style="width:90px">Status</div>|Format|Notes|
 |:-|:-|:-|:-|